 We all have our habits.
-But if you smoke or drink regularly, there's never been a better time to cut back or quit.
-Instead of an after-work glass of wine or beer, take a walk, have some tea, or pick up a book.
+If you smoke or drink regularly, there's never been a better time to cut back or quit.
+Instead of an after-work glass of wine or beer, take a walk, have some tea or pick up a book.
 If you're a smoker, try to quit.
 You'll save money and seriously reduce major risks to your health.

 In the end, investing in your health won't just save you money.
 It will also improve your lifestyle and outlook on life.